dannymccaslin/usefulpowershell/README.md

 * __disabledComputerCleanup.ps1__ ------ Disables unused computers and moves them to a segregated OU
 * __disableUser.ps1__ ------ Disables a user account,sets their mailbox type as Shared, and removes their Office365 License
 * __disabledUserMgmt.ps1__ ------ Finds disabled users who last logged in 90 days ago and moves them to a quarantined disabled user OU, also removes group membership.
+* __DecommissionServer.ps1__ ------ Removes a server from Active Directory, and deletes it from VCenter.
+Pwerfect for getting rid of servers you have upgraded.